scra88le/taxonomySca88le/_posts/2019-7-14-Lepidoptera.md

 * **Geometridae** - some 15,000 described species, this Family is the second largest of moths in the world.
 They typically rest with their wings spread open.

-* **Noctuidae** - by far the largest moth family, with some 25,000 known species in the world.
+* **Noctuidae** - by far the largest moth family, with some 25,000 known species world wide.

 * **Saturniidae** - this family includes the largest of moths, and incorporates some 1,000 worldwide species.
-The Luna Moth is an example of this family.
+The Luna Moth is within this family.

 * **Sphingidae** -  members of this family are generally large, and contains about 1,000 species.
-The Privet hawk-moth is an example of this family, and is the UK's largest moth species.
+The Privet hawk-moth is within the family, and is the UK's largest moth species.

 In the UK there are over 2,500 species of moths.
-Making it one of the more diverse fauna.
+Making it one of the more diverse UK fauna.
 UK macro moths comprise approximately 900 species which are divided into 19 different families.
-Microlepidoptera is the term given to a wide variety of very small moths, as opposed to macrolepidoptera.
-The group contains many thousands of tiny species; the division is arbitrary.

-The following presents some of the moth species that I photographed in the UK (north Cornwall, Devon and Oxfordshire) and whilst on a field trip to the Picos de Europa during the summer of 2019.
+This page shows moth species that I photographed in the UK (north Cornwall, Devon and Oxfordshire) and whilst on a field trip to the Picos de Europa during the early summer of 2019.

 ----------